 Light at the end of the very long tunnel

-When the time comes for ‘the new normal’ the people and business who have built an email list and thus built a sales funnel are going to come out the other side of this mayhem fighting.
+When the time comes for ‘the new normal’ the people and business who built an email list and thus built a sales funnel are going to come out the other side of this mayhem fighting.

 I certainly don’t mean to sound flippant, but you can either spend the next few weeks:

-Sitting around watch Netflix
+Sitting around watching Netflix

 Cry into your pillow non-stop

 Do nothing and hope a long lost Aunt dies and leave you her fortune.

 Cry into your pillow for a bit (£u<k me this is a stressful time, let it all out)